The Vikings used a bow they called a ‘bogi‘ in Old Norse.

 Ólaf’s Saga describes the bow being used in a fight at sea in the Battle of Svölðr in 1000 AD.
 Einarr Þambarskelfir, an archer of King Ólaf, shot an arrow at Jarl Eirik whom was in an opposing ship and hit the tiller above his head so hard that it penetrated the wood through to the arrow’s shaft.

 Another shot followed with an arrow that penetrated all the way through his stool with the barbs coming out of the other side.
-The Jarl then ordered a man on his ship named Fin to fire back at the ‘tall man by the mast,’ whereas he did and hit Einarr Þambarskelfir’s bow and broke it in two.
+The Jarl then ordered a man on his ship named Fin to shoot back at the ‘tall man by the mast,’ whereas he did and hit Einarr Þambarskelfir’s bow and broke it in two.

 It is said that King Ólaf’s ship was eventually overtaken and that King Ólaf of Norway, rather than die in the hands of his enemy, jumped over the side of the ship in full armor and drown.

-One of the land battle tactics commonly employed by the Norse was to hurl and fire various missile weapons at the enemy line prior to charging.
+One of the land battle tactics commonly employed by the Norse was to hurl and shoot various missile weapons at the enemy line prior to charging.
 After of course, throwing a single spear over the enemy line in the name of Odin first.
 Gaining favor of the gods was an important ritual of battle to the Norse.

-Vikings often used bows to effectively fire arrow volleys at their enemy.
+Vikings often used bows to effectively shoot arrow volleys at their enemy.
 At short ranges it is said that a Norse arrow could pierce mail armor, but at longer ranges they only threatened the warriors not wearing armor.
 But fighting the enemy at a safe distance wasn’t a concern to the Norse, whom would much rather get within melee range.

 The Norse used short bows that were made of yew, elm, or ash and varied in size from around 1 meter to about 2 meters long.
 Some late examples have been found of Norse composite bows that had been strengthened with either horn or iron.
 At Hedeby, an important Viking trading settlement that flourished from the 8th to 11th centuries, a complete bow measuring 1.92 meters long made of yew was found.
 It is estimated that this war bow had a draw weight of well over 100 lbs.
 Most replica bows of this period have a draw weight of 100 to 130 lbs.